lupiel/kaggle-titanic-ml/README.md

 # kaggle-titanic-ml
-Solving a binary classification problem.
+Learning from a binary classification problem.
+Predict survival on the Titanic.
 Machine Learning from Disaster.
-Predict survival on the Titanic.

 # Links
 <div class="aside">